Bounty556/CToolhu/README.md

 > Adds the ability to copy entire items in Canvas, and paste them wherever you would like.
 For instance, if you needed to test a quiz that had specific settings and question types, you can copy that quiz, and then paste it in your course.
 * Act as a random user
 > Lets you act as a random user of a specific role without needing to go to any user pages.
 Currently supports all base-role types, include Admins, Sub Account Admins, Teachers, Students, Observers, and Course Designers.
 With Admins, you select which specific admin types you'd like to include in the list of random users, and works just about anywhere in a Canvas instance.
 All other enrollment types will require you to be in a course in order to begin acting as them.

+## Usage

+The first thing you should do after installation is set up your Auth Token.
+To create a new Auth Token for CToolhu:
+1. Go into Canvas, and click on Account > Settings at the top left.
+2. Find the 'Approved Integrations' section, and click the '+ New Access Token' button at the bottom of the list of access tokens.
+3. In the 'Purpose' box, put 'CToolhu', or whatever you want to help you remember this access token is for this tool specifically.
+4. Click on 'Generate Token', and copy the token that you are given.
+5. Click on the CToolhu extension to open the popup, and click 'Set Auth Token'.
+Paste your newly copied Auth Token in here, and click 'OK'.

+Now that you have your auth token set, you can begin using the tool.
+Please note that because your auth token is set up only in prod, you won't be able to use any of the tools except for the Splunk Search in Beta or Test, until they refresh respectively.

 ### Copy Paste Tool